| Barry MacDonnell's

 Warnings about obsolete commands were implemented by Corel in WP9/sp4.
 But even though many commands have been named 'obsolete' by Corel since very early WP versions — probably with a view toward consistency and conservation of code overhead — most still work, and probably will work in versions to come.

-¤ If you have not installed all graphic converters when you installed WordPerfect you may not be able to insert the images.
+¤ For some earlier versions of WordPerfect: If you have not installed all graphic converters when you installed WordPerfect you may not be able to insert the images.
 Do a custom install to include them if necessary.